 El Paso Electric has been trying for years to get solar users put in a special tariff class so homeowners would even have to pay for the solar electricity they produce!
-The electric company hasn’t been successful in that yet but did manage to pass a law which sets a monthly minimum of $30 on electric bills.
+The electric company hasn’t been successful in that yet but did manage to pass a law that sets a monthly minimum of $30 on electric bills.
 Even if you produce 100% (or more) of your power needs, you’ll still have to pay $30 per month if you are tied to the grid.

 - 10 Things You Only Know Once You’ve Lived without Electricity